The Success and Failure of Consumer Boycotts

 The Corporate Response to Boycotts

 Executives understand that they are beholden to shareholders, and those shareholders have a lot more power than the Board of Directors.
-They also understand that boycotts no longer consist of a group of people marching in a circle, holding signs of protest.
+They also understand that boycotts no longer consist of a group of people marching in a circle, holding protest signs.
 They know a consumer doesn't have to get off the couch to boycott a business.
 They also understand the power and influence of social media, and just how quickly a story can become viral.

 The best way to end a boycott is for the company to admit poor judgment and offer ways to rectify the decision.
 Failure to address consumer concerns will not be forgotten, and the longer a company ignores their customer, the longer a customer will withhold their checkbook.

-In April 2016 Target announced a new bathroom policy for brick and mortar stores.
+In April 2016, a national retailer announced a new bathroom policy for their brick and mortar stores.
 This was an opportunity to demonstrate inclusion, diversity, and love for everyone.
-The new policy stated; "We welcome transgender team members and guests to use the restroom or fitting room facility that corresponds with their gender identity.
+The new policy stated "We welcome transgender team members and guests to use the restroom or fitting room facility that corresponds with their gender identity.
 Everyone deserves to feel like they belong.
-And you’ll always be accepted, respected and welcomed at Target."
+And you’ll always be accepted, respected and welcomed at 'our stores'."

-I have boycotted Target since they announced this policy.
-I have not spent a penny at Target since April 2016 and will not until they recognize that women and children should not be forced to share the restroom or fitting rooms with men.
-Other consumers also maintain the boycott, and in March 2017, it is reported that Target has lost $15 billion since the announcement.
-Target's response to the massive drop in consumer spend is to redesign their stores and parking lots, but not their bathroom policy.
-Target has stubbornly refused to address the elephant in the room, and it might just crush them.
+I have boycotted this retail company since they announced this policy and have not spent a penny since April 2016.
+I believe strongly that women and children should not be forced to share the restroom or fitting rooms with men.
+Many other consumers joined the boycott, and by March 2017, the company had lost $15 billion in revenue.

 Trump is hard to ignore